Skip to Content

 Architecture

-Your project has a one-way dependency on the framework:
+Your project has a one-way dependency on the gofasta library:

 Your Project (myapp) └── imports → github.com/gofastadev/gofasta/pkg/*

-The framework never imports your code.
+The library never imports your code.
 This means:

-• No vendor lock-in — you can replace any framework package with your own implementation
+• No vendor lock-in — you can replace any package with your own implementation

-• No code generation at runtime — Wire and gqlgen run at build time
+• No code generation at runtime — Wire (and gqlgen, if GraphQL is enabled) run at build time

 • No reflection magic — all wiring is explicit Go code